rosshigson/Catalina/README.md

 If you did not use the Windows Setup package but either cloned the Git repository or downloaded it as a compressed file and then uncompressed it, then the distribution will includes all sources, but not the Windows binaries.

-If you do not want to rebuild Catalina from source (which is a complex process under Windows) then a separate package of precompiled binaries will be available suitable for Windows 10 or Windows 11 as an asset associated with the Git release.
-Download the asset and uncompress it into Catalina's **bin** directory.
+If you do not want to rebuild Catalina from source (which is a complex process under Windows) then one or more separate packages of precompiled binaries will be available suitable for Windows 10 or Windows 11 as assets associated with the Git release.
+Download the assets and uncompress them into the relevant directory (e.g. from Catalina_7.7_Windows_binaries.zip into _Catalina\bin_ or from Catalina_7.7_Windows_Geany_binaries.zip into _Catalina\catalina_geany_).

 Open a Windows command shell (i.e. **cmd.exe**), then **cd** to the Catalina installation folder.
 Then execute the command **use_catalina** to set up the Catalina environment variables and paths.